Japan Air Lines Flight 404

 The flight departed Amsterdam-Schiphol International Airport, Netherlands, on 20 July 1973, en route to Tokyo International Airport (Haneda), Japan, via Anchorage International Airport, Alaska, US.
 The aircraft was a Boeing 747-246B, with 123 passengers and 22 crew members on board.

-The passenger complement included five terrorists, led by Osamu Maruoka, a member of the Japanese Red Army, and the other four were members of the Popular Front for the Liberation of Palestine.
+Among the passengers were five hijackers, led by Osamu Maruoka, a member of the Japanese Red Army (JRA), with the remainder being Palestinians.
+The Palestinians are sometimes reported to have been members of the Popular Front for the Liberation of Palestine (PFLP).
+However, according to Yezid Sayigh, the attack was organised by Wadie Haddad, who had been expelled from the PFLP in March 1972 following a prior hijack.
+Haddad had gone on to found a separate organisation, the Popular Front for the Liberation of Palestine - External Operations (PFLP-EO).
+The PFLP rapidly denied responsibility.

-The flight was hijacked shortly after takeoff from Schiphol.
-In the course of the hijacking, a grenade carried by one of the skyjackers detonated, killing her and injuring the flight's chief purser.
-The lead hijacker almost immediately announced himself to air traffic control as El Kassar, hijacking the aircraft in the name of the Palestinian Liberation movement.
+Just after takeoff from Schiphol Airport, the flight was hijacked.
+One of the hijackers accidentally detonated a grenade she was carrying, killing herself and severely injuring the chief purser.
+Maruoka almost immediately announced himself to air traffic control as El Kassar, and claimed the hijack for the Palestinian Liberation Movement, an organisation with no prior or subsequent existence.
 After several Middle Eastern governments refused to permit Flight 404 to land, the plane eventually touched down in Dubai, in the United Arab Emirates.
 After several days on the ground, the terrorists demanded the release of Kozo Okamoto, survivor of the JRA's attack on Tel Aviv's Lod Airport.

 After the Israeli government refused to release Okamoto, the hijackers flew the aircraft first to Damascus, Syria, and then to Benghazi, in Libya.
-On 23 July, 89 hours after the hijacking began, the passengers and crew were released; the hijackers then blew up the aircraft, making the incident the second hull loss of a Boeing 747.
+On 23 July, 89 hours after the hijacking began, the passengers and crew were released; the hijackers then blew up the aircraft, making the incident the second hull loss of a Boeing 747, and the first hull loss of a 747-200.
 The first hull-loss was also the result of hijackers.

 Maruoka escaped, and in 1977, led the hijacking of Japan Air Lines Flight 472.
 He remained a fugitive until 1987 when he was arrested in Tokyo after entering Japan on a forged passport.
 Given a life sentence, he died in prison on 29 May 2011.